Tuxtla quail-dove

-The Tuxtla quail-dove (Zentrygon carrikeri) is a species of bird in the family Columbidae.
+The Tuxtla quail-dove or Veracruz quail-dove (Zentrygon carrikeri) is a species of bird in the family Columbidae.
 It is endemic to southeastern Mexico.

 Taxonomy and systematics

 The Tuxtla quail-dove is monotypic.
 It and the purplish-backed quail-dove (Zentrygon lawrencii) of Central America were previously considered conspecific.

 Description

 The Tuxtla quail-dove is 20 to 31.5 cm long.
 The adult's head, neck, throat and breast are light bluish gray and the flanks light brown.
 It has a wide black malar stripe.
 Its back and wings are olive brown with little iridescence.
 Juveniles are darker all over with cinnamon edges to the upperparts' feathers and buff bars on the breast.

 Distribution and habitat

-The Tuxtla quail-dove is found only on two volcanos in the Sierra de los Tuxtlas of southeastern Mexico's Veracruz state, Volcán de San Martín and Sierra de Santa Marta.
+The Tuxtla quail-dove is found only on two volcanoes in the Sierra de los Tuxtlas of southeastern Mexico's Veracruz state, Volcán de San Martín and Sierra de Santa Marta.
 It inhabits humid evergreen forest and cloudforest at elevations between 350 and 2100 m.